Miss Grand USA: History

 Since its establishment, the pageant, originally programmed to be held on 31 August, was canceled once in 2020 due to the significantly increased of COVID-19 infection cases in the country, the organizer then decided to appoint a Ghanaian American model Abena Appiah to instead compete at the international stage in Thailand, where she won the contest, making her the first American representative to hold such a title and the first black contender to do so.

+Editions

 Location and date

 The following list is the edition detail of the Miss Grand USA contest, since its inception in 2016.